IRS Notice Guide

 A CDP hearing must be requested within 30 days and provides the right to petition Tax Court.
 An Equivalent Hearing can be requested within one year but does not provide Tax Court review and does not suspend levy action.

-Upload your LT11 notice and get a formal abatement request citing the exact IRM provisions for your penalty type.
-8,200+ abatement requests generated.
+Upload your LT11 notice and our tool checks the exact IRM provisions that apply to your penalty type.